Depth perception

 Depth perception is the ability to perceive distance to objects in the world using the visual system and visual perception.
 It is a major factor in perceiving the world in three dimensions.
-Depth perception happens primarily due to stereopsis and accommodation of the eye.

 Depth sensation is the corresponding term for non-human animals, since although it is known that they can sense the distance of an object, it is not known whether they perceive it in the same way that humans do.

 Depth perception arises from a variety of depth cues.
 These are typically classified into binocular cues and monocular cues.
-Binocular cues are based on the receipt of sensory information in three dimensions from both eyes and monocular cues can be observed with just one eye.
+Binocular cues are based on the receipt of sensory information in three dimensions by both eyes while monocular cues can be observed with just one eye.
 Binocular cues include retinal disparity, which exploits parallax and vergence.
 Stereopsis is made possible with binocular vision.
 Monocular cues include relative size (distant objects subtend smaller visual angles than near objects), texture gradient, occlusion, linear perspective, contrast differences, and motion parallax.

 Monocular cues

-Monocular cues provide depth information when viewing a scene with one eye.
+Monocular cues provide depth information even when viewing a scene with only one eye.

 Motion parallax

 When an observer moves, the apparent relative motion of several stationary objects against a background gives hints about their relative distance.
 If information about the direction and velocity of movement is known, motion parallax can provide absolute depth information.
-This effect can be seen clearly when driving in a car.
-Nearby things pass quickly, while far off objects appear stationary.
+This effect can be seen clearly when riding in a car.
+Nearby things pass quickly, while far-off objects appear stationary.
 Some animals that lack binocular vision due to their eyes having little common field-of-view employ motion parallax more explicitly than humans for depth cueing (for example, some types of birds, which bob their heads to achieve motion parallax, and squirrels, which move in lines orthogonal to an object of interest to do the same).

 When an object moves toward the observer, the retinal projection of an object expands over a period of time, which leads to the perception of movement in a line toward the observer.
 Another name for this phenomenon is depth from optical expansion.
 The dynamic stimulus change enables the observer not only to see the object as moving, but to perceive the distance of the moving object.
 Thus, in this context, the changing size serves as a distance cue.
 A related phenomenon is the visual system's capacity to calculate time-to-contact (TTC) of an approaching object from the rate of optical expansion – a useful ability in contexts ranging from driving a car to playing a ball game.
-However, calculation of TTC is, strictly speaking, perception of velocity rather than depth.
+However, the calculation of TTC is, strictly speaking, a perception of velocity rather than depth.